SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 #### Extract specific variables
 Step2: Extracts only the measurements on the mean and standard deviation for each measurement.
 #### Alter the value labels and variable names
-Step3: Uses descriptive activity names to express each activities in the data set.
+Step3: Applies descriptive activity names to values to express each activities in the data set.
 Step4: Appropriately labels the data set with descriptive variable names.
 #### Summarize the data
 Step5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.